everdrone/obfus/readme.md

 ## Under development!

-Obfus utilizes the top notch of both compression and encryption technology, making it easy to pack and back up sensitive data in a few keystrokes.
+With the top notch of both compression and encryption technology, `obfus` makes it easy to pack and back up sensitive data in a few keystrokes.

 ### Requirements
 - [Brotli](https://github.com/google/brotli)